reductstore/web-console/README.md

 ## Demo

-You can explore it by using [play.reduct-storage.dev](https://play.reduct-storage.dev)
+You can explore it by using a demo server at [play.reduct-storage.dev](https://play.reduct-storage.dev).
+The API token is "reduct".